 We published our response from these proposals in September 2020.
 For further information on the Government’s proposals please see Planning for the future White Paper and Changes to the current planning system consultation papers published in August 2020.

 In February 2021, the Government published a revised housing need calculation and it confirmed that significantly higher levels of local housing growth are no longer proposed in the District during the 2020s.
 The new local housing need figure is roughly in line with historic rates.

 Local Development Scheme

 Now that we have clarity on how future local housing need is calculated, we can continue to partially update the Local Plan.
-A new project timetable was agreed by Cabinet in May 2021 and is set out in the Local Development Scheme (LDS)
+A new project timetable was agreed by Cabinet in December 2023 and is set out in the Local Development Scheme (LDS)

 The LDS sets out our work programme in relation to the main planning policy documents.
 These documents include the Local Plan (the Development Plan for the area) and associated documents, such as Supplementary Planning Documents (SPDs).

-The programme of work focusses on the next three years (2021-2024).
+The programme of work focusses on the next three years (2023-2026).
 It highlights how long it will take to prepare each document, when the public will be able to participate and when the final version of each document will be adopted.